-2.4 CMS community members
+2.4 CMS Supporters

-CMS community members include those who have agreed to pray, learn and participate with CMS and receive regular communications from us.
-As such, there are a number of local CMS groups where community members organise events, such as prayer meetings, fundraising and/or other events such as yearly forums/conferences.
+There are a number of local CMS groups where CMS supporters organise events, such as prayer meetings, fundraising and/or other events such as yearly forums/conferences.

-Community supporters who organise events on behalf of CMS which are requested and/or approved by CMS, should be provided a copy of this policy and are required to undertake a risk assessment and/or ensure they have undertaken safeguarding checks relevant to the event.
+Supporters who organise events on behalf of CMS which are requested and/or approved by CMS, should be provided a copy of this policy and are required to undertake a risk assessment and/or ensure they have undertaken safeguarding checks relevant to the event.

-Before organising an event, community members should contact the CMS advocates lead for further details.
+Before organising an event, they should contact the relevant CMS member of staff for further details.